Winston-Lu/ESP32-Cam-Timelapse/README.md

 aec_value: 0 or 1 — Default value for exposure\
 agc_gain: 0 or 1 — Auto gain control\
 gainceiling: 1 to 64 — As implied\
-bpc: 0 or 1 — Bits Per Component, or depth level\
+bpc: 0 or 1 — Black Pixel correction\
-wpc: 0 or 1 — No idea\
+wpc: 0 or 1 — White pixel correction\
-raw_gma: 0 or 1 — No idea\
+raw_gma: 0 or 1 — Raw GMA (?)\
 lenc: 0 or 1 — Lens correction\
 vflip: 0 or 1 — Flip camera vertically\
 hmirror: 0 or 1 — Flip camera horizontally\
 whitebal: 0 or 1 — White balance\
-dcw: 0 or 1 — No idea
+dcw: 0 or 1 — Downsize EN (?)

 ### config.frame_size
 This is how big you want the picture to be taken.
 By default, I set it to UXGA (1600px by 1200px), which averaged around 180kb - 230kb per picture.
 Changing the frame size allows for more photos to be stored onto the SD card (limited by the 4GB).